danbz/aesthetic-programming/source/9-AlgorithmicProcedures/Readme.md

 * Draw an individual flowchart to present the program (pay attention to which items you select to present through a flowchart)

 Group:
-* Brainstorm two ideas for your final project
+* Brainstorm two ideas for your final project (see next chapter's Mini_Exercise)
 * Draw two flow charts to visualize the algorithmic processes of this project

 **Questions to think about for the README:**